 The hacking pockets are also part of the house style.
-While this would be considered by some to be a strange choice for a formal suit – given the country-based origins of the idea – I’ve found that they look suitably smart with the flaps hidden inside the pocket.
-It also adds to the slimming effect of the jacket’s waist suppression, a welcome effect in my case.
+While this would be considered by some to be a strange choice for a formal suit – given the country-based origins of the idea – I’ve found that they do add to the slimming effect with the flaps hidden inside the pocket; though it does look odd wearing it as a three piece with the flaps present.

 Keep your eyes peeled to find out…

 Overall I am pleased with 2/3 of the suit.
 The trousers are excellent, and the waistcoat is good.
 But the jacket is just not something that flatters my body.